kaba64/CPP-Multithreading-Programming-Sample-Codes/OpenMP_CollapseClause/README.md

 However, caution should be taken when there is a chance that different threads write to the same memory location after collapsing the loops or parallelization of the nested loops.
 As an example of this issue, consider the matrix-matrix multiplication using the Rank-1 update:

-/* There is a race condition and incorrect results will be produced */
+There is a race condition and incorrect results will be produced in the following code:

 #pragma omp parallel for collapse(2)
 for (int p = 0; p < k; ++p){
   for (int j = 0; j < n; ++j) {